Iran names former supreme leader's son to succeed him as war sends oil prices soaring

 “Short term oil prices, which will drop rapidly when the destruction of the Iran nuclear threat is over, is a very small price to pay for U.S.A., and World, Safety and Peace," Trump wrote on social media.

-Iran has targeted Israel and American bases in the region since the start of the war, and has also been launching missiles and drones at energy and water infrastructure.
+Iran has targeted Israel and American bases in the region since the start of the war.
+On Monday, a man was killed in central Israel in a missile strike, raising the country's death toll in the war to 11.

-On Monday, a fire broke out at an oil facility that was attacked in Fujairah, United Arab Emirates.
+As Iran continued to hit regional energy infrastructure, a fire broke out Monday at an oil facility that was attacked in Fujairah, United Arab Emirates.
 Bahrain's only oil refinery was apparently also hit and Saudi Arabia said it had intercepted several drones attacking its Shaybah oil field.

 Israel, meantime, claimed strikes on targets in Iran’s city of Isfahan, saying it hit command centers for the Revolutionary Guard and its volunteer Basij force, as well as a rocket engine production facility and missile launch sites.
 There was no immediate confirmation from Iran.